Updated On 04/08/19

 I wrote the plant names on small plastic yogurt or sour cream lids, cut two slits into the plastic, and poked chopsticks through for the stakes.
 I’ve also seen ones made from wooden clothespins, plastic knives, or wine bottle corks.
 Check out some of these pretty ideas at Apartment Therapy.

-- Newspapers for Mulch: Save those Sunday papers … they are a natural way to keep weeds under control.
-Spread them over the open spaces of the garden, leaving an opening around each plant, and cover with a thin layer of compost, soil or mulch, just enough to cover the newspaper and keep it from flying away.
+Save those Sunday papers … they are a natural way to keep weeds under control.
+Spread newspaper over the open spaces of your garden, leaving an opening around each plant, and cover it with a thin layer of compost, soil, or mulch — just enough to cover the newspaper and keep it from flying away.

 You can even fashion a mini greenhouse by cutting open large clear plastic bags or using clear plastic packages (such as the big clamshell packages that salad greens come in).
 The best part is, when it’s time to plant your seedlings, you can plant the whole bundle, cardboard tube and all, since the cardboard will eventually biodegrade.
 For more detailed instructions on how to make the seed starters and mini greenhouses, check out IntuitionPhysician.com.

-Composting also has many environmental benefits; less food in landfills means less methane gases and other pollutants.
+Composting also has many environmental benefits; less food in landfills means less methane gas and other pollutants.
 But it’s not just as simple as throwing your potato peels and coffee grounds into a corner of your yard.
-Be sure to consult a book or a reliable website for instructions (I like the composting article on EarthEasy.com — you don’t end up with a stinky, bug-infested pile of trash!
+Be sure to consult a book or a reliable website for instructions (I like the composting article on EarthEasy.com) — you don’t end up with a stinky, bug-infested pile of trash!

-By using recyclables to create some of these DIY projects for my garden, I’ll be saving money, cutting down on waste, and giving my garden real personality.
+By using recyclables to create some of these DIY projects for my garden, I’ll be saving money, cutting down on waste, and giving my garden some real personality.